GitbookIO/rousseau/CONTRIBUTING.md

 ## Add a new check

-1. Describe your check in the `README.md`
+1. Describe your check in the `README.md`.
-2. Create a file named with the `ID` for the new check, example: `end-with-right.js`
+2. Create a file named with the `ID` for the new check, example: `end-with-right.js`.
-3. Include it in the `<language>/index.js`
+3. Include it in the `<language>/index.js`.
+4. Add some unit tests corresponding to yoru check.
-4. Use the `tokenizer` to return suggestions, example to signal sentences ending with "Right?":
+5. Use the `tokenizer` to return suggestions, example to signal sentences ending with "Right?":

 ```js
 var tokenize = require("../tokenize");